Last updated on

-Tender green velvet cake layers with a rainbow vanilla buttercream, and a special surprise inside.
+Green Velvet Cake – Tender green velvet cake layers with a rainbow vanilla buttercream, and a special surprise inside.

-Got started on my St. Patrick’s Day cakes a little early this year and had so much fun making this Green Velvet Rainbow Cake – especially since I put a little surprise in the center for my kids.
+I got started on my St. Patrick’s Day cakes a little early this year and had so much fun making this Green Velvet Rainbow Cake – especially since I put a little surprise in the center for my kids.

 The best part of the cake is what’s inside.
 I decided to put a little gold at the end of this rainbow cake.
 I used 4-inch cookie cutters to cut out the centers from two of the cake layers.
-I then left two cake layers, the one for the bottom and the one for the top, completely whole, and filled the center with chocolate coins as I stacked the cake.
+Then I left two cake layers, the one for the bottom and the one for the top, completely whole, and filled the center with chocolate coins as I stacked the cake.

 I loved cutting into this cake, probably more than the kids.
 It was so fun to see their reactions.
 Their eyes were glued to the cake as I cut, and they couldn’t hold their hands back as soon as they saw the coins fall out.
 Westin even told me, “Mom, that was really cool.
 I wasn’t expecting that!”
 Yes!
 Mom win!